oskariorg/oskari-documentation/7 Operating instructions/00070-HowToUsePublisherTools.md

 #### Tool, component and handler

-When a tool has more options than just enabling or disabling a plugin on map we need to provide a component for rendering extra options in publsiher as well as a handler to maintain the component's state and possibly handle more complex logic.
+When a tool has more options than just enabling or disabling a plugin on map we need to provide a component for rendering extra options in publisher as well as a handler to maintain the component's state and possibly handle more complex logic.
 Here's an example how one would go forth to add a new react tool to map tools panel.

 ##### The tool